 Anyone who has ever dabbled in the study of the last days has probably formed some opinion on the subject of the rapture.
-Many folks defend their stance vehemently with little or no regard for other people’s beliefs, so I find the subject largely unlikeable and unproductive.
+Many folks defend their stance vehemently with little or no regard for others’ beliefs, so I find the subject largely unproductive.
 Nonetheless, I cannot help but put in my two cents as I propose an end-times scenario that has yet to gain the momentum that other widespread beliefs enjoy.

-The Day of the Lord begins with the shout of an archangel, (1 Thessalonians 4:16—as a trumpet, but not the last trumpet).
+The Day of the Lord begins with the shout of an archangel, (1 Thessalonians 4:16), like a trumpet but not the last trumpet.
 There is a resurrection (Revelation 20:4-6), and a rapture (1 Thessalonians 4:17).
 Right after his appearance in the clouds with an army of angels, the Lord destroys the wicked (2 Thessalonians 1:7-9), which in the beginning of the Day is about the destruction of those who have taken the mark of the beast.

 The Middle of the day is a time of great glory: “for the earth shall be filled with the knowledge of the glory of the Lord, as the waters cover the sea” [Habakkuk 2:14].
 This glory shall continue for a period of 1,000 years, with the Devil locked up and unable to tempt the nations (Revelation 20:2,3).

-The end of the day of the Lord is very similar to its beginning, in some ways identical, like a giant circle coming to a close, insomuch that it could seem the two points share an exact instance in time, making the Day of the Lord seem like a literal day.
-Be patient, for the literal last day will come.
+The end of the day of the Lord is very similar to its beginning, in some ways identical, like a giant circle coming to a close, insomuch that it could appear from most perspectives that the two points share an exact instance in time, making the Day of the Lord seem like a literal day.

-(Thank goodness we do not have to add these into the great-tribulation, right?
-You will notice with the trumpets there is not a single direct mention of the Beast, or his armies, or of any other characters actively involved with the events around the great-tribulation; because that trouble would have been over for more than 1,000 years before the trumpets even begin to sound.)
+(Thank goodness we do not have to add these horrors into the great-tribulation, right?
+You will notice with the trumpets there is not a single direct mention of the Beast, or his armies, or of any other characters actively involved with the events around the great-tribulation.
+That trouble will have been over for more than 1,000 years before the seven trumpets even begin to sound.)

 The nations now suffering a fallen state of existence suffer greatly under the seven trumpets.
 With the seventh trumpet comes the end of time as we know it, and the end of this heaven and this earth, (Revelation 10:6-7).
 With that comes the second resurrection, the one most often referred to throughout all of the Bible, (with the notable exception of Revelation 20:4-6).
-The second resurrection is Judgment Day, wherein all souls must account for their lives, and the good inherit eternal life and the wicked inherit destruction (Revelation 11:18).
+The second resurrection is Judgment Day, wherein all souls must account for their lives: the good inheriting eternal life and the wicked inheriting destruction (Revelation 11:18).

 To recap, let us go through the Day of the Lord from beginning to end in a simple progression of events: